UplinkCoder/d-tui/README.md

 I am just beginning as a work in progress.
 Many tasks remain before calling this version 1.0:

-- [ ] TField - steal from fieldset/field in qodem
 - [ ] TCheckBox
 - Screen
   - [ ] putColorizedStrXY : colorized string markup style - use for status bar text and general dialog boxes